ACTEA-Erasmus/m2c4-aplc/Ad04/Subchapter03.md

 ![Interface variables ](../Ad04/Images/SiemensVarLAd.jpg)

-The programmating is split into **3 parts** which are chronologically programmed in different networks:
+The programming is split into **3 parts** which are chronologically programmed in different networks:
 -   Initialization (network 1)
 -   Transition-conditions (network 3 ... x)
 -   Actions (network x+1 ... last network)